US allows extra COVID vaccine doses for some. Now what?

 “We believe sooner or later you will need a booster for durability of protection” -- but not yet, Dr. Anthony Fauci, the government’s top infectious diseases expert, told reporters this week.

-The CDC is closely monitoring rates of COVID-19 hospitalizations and deaths, as well as long-running studies of how often vaccinated health workers experience breakthrough infections, especially with the extra-contagious delta variant.
+The CDC is closely monitoring rates of COVID-19 hospitalizations and deaths, as well as long-running studies of how often vaccinated health workers experience so-called “breakthrough infections” especially with the extra-contagious delta variant.
 That evidence will drive any decision.

 ———